xiimiik/Blog_React_App/README.md

 # React Post Blog
 This is a simple blog application built with React, TypeScript, Redux Toolkit (RTK), and Bulma for styling.
 It allows users to create, read, update, and delete blog posts.
+ESLint and Prettier are used for code style consistency.

 Demo link --> [CLICK ME](https://xiimiik.github.io/Blog_React_App/)